Moro people: Japanese occupation

-Pinned down from three directions and having run out of ammunition, some Japanese soldiers under 1st Lieutenant Atsuo Takeuchi tried to escape to a boat on the pier, but the forced labourers on the boats already escaped into the lake and left the Japanese soldiers stranded.
-Takeuchi tried to surrender and threw away his sword, but a Maranao hacked him to death and mocked him, saying "No surrender Tekeuchi!" as he recalled that Takeuchi had previously boasted that the Japanese never surrendered.
+Pinned down from three directions and having run out of ammunition, some Japanese soldiers under 1st Lieutenant Atsuo Takeuchi tried to escape to a boat on the pier, but the forced labourers on the boats had already escaped into the lake and left the Japanese soldiers stranded.
+Takeuchi tried to surrender and threw away his sword.
+Still, a Maranao hacked him to death and mocked him, saying, "No surrender Tekeuchi!" as he recalled that Takeuchi had previously boasted that the Japanese never surrendered.
 85 Japanese were hacked to death on the lake near Tamparan.
 The Maranaos hacked and mutilated the Japanese corpses.

-The Japanese responded to the battle by bombarding Maranao villages, including Tamparan, from air and artillery for 25 days, massacring Maranao civilian children and women.
+The Japanese responded to the battle by bombarding Maranao villages, including Tamparan, from the air and artillery for 25 days, massacring Maranao civilian children and women.
 80 Maranao civilians were killed in a mosque by a Japanese bomb.
-Maranaos then blocked culverts, cut down trees and razed the road to block Japanese movement and cause the rain to destroy what was left of the roads.
-A Japanese garrison was besieged by Maranao at Ganassi.
+Maranaos then blocked culverts, cut down trees, and razed the road to impede Japanese movement, allowing the rain to destroy what was left of it.
+Maranao besieged a Japanese garrison at Ganassi.
 At Lake Lanao, the Maranao severed communications and contact between 3 Japanese garrisons in total by the conclusion of 1942.

-Before U.S. guerillas even started their insurgency against Japan, Lanao Plateau was liberated by the Maranao from Japanese control.
-Moros in other places like Datu Udtug Matalam fought the Japanese in upper Cotabato Valley and Bukdnon.
+Before U.S. guerrillas even started their insurgency against Japan, Lanao Plateau was liberated by the Maranao from Japanese control.
+Moros in other places, such as Datu Udtug Matalam, fought the Japanese in the upper Cotabato Valley and Bukidnon.
 Japanese forces have avoided Datu Udtug since 1942 because he constantly attacked their garrisons.
 Udtug Matalam's brother-in-law Salipada Pendatun fought the Japanese in Bukidnon, expelling them from Malaybalay, the provincial capital, Del Monte airfield and garrisons in Bukidnon in a period of six months in 1942-1943 and winning a battle at a POW camp.